 In many countries, sectorization into DMAs has been a key strategy for leak detection and water loss reduction through pressure management (UK Water Authorities Association, 2008; Farley, 2007; Morrison et al. 2007).
-In other countries, such as Norway and the Netherlands, however, water utilities have only recently started to consider the advantages of sectorization.
+In other countries, such sectorization.
 Not having integrated sectorization in their network design process the start, these utilities now face the challenge of designing an efficient division of their complete infrastructure at once.
 This will involve balancing many different criteria, prime among them the costs of placing or removing network components and the reduction in hydraulic performance that follows from decreased connectivity in the network.
 Moreover, as DWDS typically are huge, meshed systems, there often are an overwhelming number of different approaches to dividing up the network.